giuseppelazzara98/polito-se2-22-18-HT/README.md

 - Table `PROVINCE`: contains the provinces informations, including name and abbreviation.
 - Table `ROLE`: contains the roles informations, including the description.
 - Table `USER`: contains the users informations, including name, surname, role, email and password.
+- Table `USER_HIKE`: contains the informations related to the association between an hiker and the hikes he / she is registered to.

 ## USER CREDENTIALS: